ESCOMP/CTSM/doc/source/tech_note/Introduction/CLM50_Tech_Note_Introduction.rst

 calculation which reduced biases in this temperature.
 Competition between PFTs for water, in which PFTs share a single soil column, is the default mode of operation in this model version.
-CLM3 was released to the community in June 2004.:ref:`Dickinson et al. (2006)<Dickinsonetal2006>` describe the climate statistics of CLM3 when coupled to CCSM3.0. :ref:`Hack et al. (2006)<Hacketal2006>` provide an analysis of selected features of the land hydrological cycle.
+CLM3 was released to the community in June 2004. :ref:`Dickinson et al. (2006)<Dickinsonetal2006>` describe the climate statistics of CLM3 when coupled to CCSM3.0.
+:ref:`Hack et al. (2006)<Hacketal2006>` provide an analysis of selected features of the land hydrological cycle.
 :ref:`Lawrence et al. (2007)<Lawrenceetal2007>` examine the impact of changes in CLM3 hydrological parameterizations on partitioning of evapotranspiration (ET) and its effect on the timescales of ET response to precipitation events, interseasonal soil moisture storage, soil moisture memory, and